Introduction

 Attachment 1

-Upper Columbia projects completed in 2023.
-Source: Salmon Recovery Portal database (January 2025).
+Upper Columbia projects completed in 2024.
+Source: Salmon Recovery Portal database (January 2026).
 Projects are shaded by subbasin.
-CCD = Cascadia Conservation District; CCNRD= Chelan Country Natural Resources Department; CF= Cascade Fisheries; CTCR = Confederated Tribes of the Colville Reservation; MBP= Methow Beaver Project; MC= Methow Conservancy; MSRF= Methow Salmon Recovery Foundation; OC= Okanogan Conservancy; OCD= Okanogan Conservation District; TU = Trout Unlimited; WDFW = Washington Dept of Fish and Wildlife; YN = Yakama Nation.
+CCD = Cascadia Conservation District; CCNRD= Chelan Country Natural Resources Department; CF= Cascade Fisheries; CTCR = Confederated Tribes of the Colville Reservation; MSRF= Methow Salmon Recovery Foundation; OCD= Okanogan Conservation District; TU = Trout Unlimited; WDFW = Washington Dept of Fish and Wildlife; YN = Yakama Nation.

 Citations